 The well-known mountain, 525 m above sea level, is on the northeastern part of the island of Kvaløya, an hour’s drive from Tromso.
 Climbing Brosmetinden is easy.
 The mountain is suitable for climbing for all age groups.
 While climbing, you can enjoy endless views of the ocean and the surrounding islands.

 The path to the summit is easy to follow and well-trodden.
-The path first crosses the moor and then the cliffs appear to our eyes with picturesque views all around.
+The path first crosses the moor, and then the cliffs appear to our eyes with picturesque views all around.
 I recommended this excellent climbing route to all who like short hikes and unforgettable experiences.
-All the way to the top, you will enjoy the amazing scenery of the island of Kvaløya.
+To the top, you will enjoy the fantastic scenery of the island of Kvaløya.
 Also, this hike does not require much effort.
 The route is about 2 miles one way.
 In addition, Brosmetinden is one of the most accessible peaks in the area.
 There are other prominent peaks in the area, like Sørtinden and Tromtinden.

 If you enjoyed this article, please share it and pin my poster to Pinterest.
 If you find this article useful in planning your trip, please leave a comment or mention the blog in your article!